jronallo/microdata_schemaorg_example/source/code4lib.html.md

 the other.
 The search engines are currently the main consumers of Schema.org data and have a stated preference for Microdata.
 The Schema.org examples are written using the Microdata syntax.
+Both are designed and work well together to make adoption simple (and less error-prone) for webmasters.

 Here is the above Microdata example rewritten use the Schema.org [`Organization`](http://schema.org/Organization)